 The 4-pin PoE interconnect also looks like it may have been improved.
 The 4-pin surface mount socket on the original HAT could be accidentally ripped from the PCB if the HAT wasn’t removed carefully, at the connector was only attached via 4 small pads.
 The new design shows that the connector is attached to larger traces on the bottom of the PCB, I’m not willing to try and break off the connector, but hope that this change does provide the mechanical strengthening needed.

 The original 2 wire 5V Sunon MagLev fan has been replaced by a variant similar to that use in the Pi Case Fan accessory though using a higher speed version, AD0205MX-K59.
 These ADDA fans appear to be Raspberry Pi specific variants with a K59 designator on models which appear to be normally 2 wire 5V K50 version.
-The K59 versions are 3 wire versions, which should enable the speed of the fan to be measured, however I’ve yet to determine if this can be read by the user or if the data is purely used by the control circuitry.
+The K59 are 3 wire versions, which likely means these are PWM controlled fans providing greater control over the fan speed.

 The ADDA fan also has a smaller central hub, fewer but longer fan blades than the Sunon version.
 This smaller hub design provides more of an opening in the PCB to push air through, which may help reduce noise.
 As the fans adapt to the temperature of the Pi, noise is only a significant issue when the Pi temperatures reach ~50°C.